Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 As for the public parks, Rome's city centre boasts three unmissable gems, packed with tourists and locals alike: the majestic Villa Borghese with its Pincio belvedere, Villa Dora Pamphilj (with lots of dirt roads for joggers) and Villa Torlonia.

-The best way to appreciate the green spaces of Rome is to explore the lesser known parks, but nonetheless full of charm and activities to do.
+The best way to appreciate the green spaces of Rome like a local is to explore the lesser known parks, but nonetheless full of charm and activities to do.

 We have shortlisted a few.